 More control – that is what GDPR laws give the users.
 They are still empowered to place a request to the companies to delete their data.
 But, that’s not where it ends.
 Users have more control over who gets to access that data and how it can be used.
 Once the company has received the request to delete the data, it has to process the request as soon as possible.
 ‘Undue delays’ are not acceptable.

-The organisations can hang on to the data if they are meeting legal obligations or if the data is being used in the public interest.
+The organizations can hang on to the data if they are meeting legal obligations or if the data is being used in the public interest.
 In section 32 of the Data Protection Act, newspapers are exempt from the law.
-This is to ensure that newspapers are not stopped from doing their jobs and dissuade the people from abusing it.
+This is to ensure that newspapers are unstoppable from doing their jobs and dissuade the people from abusing it.

 The Wars Have Begun

 A law about privacy protection cannot go through without Google coming into the limelight.
 And come it has.
-Two people, who are being referred to as NT1 and NT2, have sued the tech giant in the High Court of England and Wales, over their right to be forgotten.
+Two people, referred to as NT1 and NT2, sued the tech giant in the High Court of England and Wales, over their right to forget.
 Google has a rather interesting take on the lawsuit.
 It wants to call its search results ‘journalism’ to exempt it from the data protection laws.

 Elizabeth Denham, UK Information Commissioner, has come down harshly on Google’s stance.
-She warns that if such an argument is accepted, then Google will easily sail through the legal framework without any oversight, which is not acceptable.
+She warns that if with the approval of such an argument, Google will easily sail through the legal framework without any oversight, which is not acceptable.